 Tackling climate breakdown and holding warming at or as close to 1.5 degrees as is now possible, is essential if the ecosystem services of the ocean are to survive and ocean communities are to thrive.
-All states need to commit to new, equitable and more ambitious NDCs in 2021 to reduce emissions and carbon dioxide should be given special recognition for its particular impact on the ocean.
+All states need to commit to new, equitable and more ambitious NDCs in 2021 to reduce emissions.

 The High Seas – the area beyond the national jurisdiction (ABNJ) of any state – makes up nearly half the planet and two-thirds of the whole ocean.
 A new international treaty is being negotiated at the UN to bring protection to the area and states should complete this as a matter of urgency and by the end of 2020.